Awesomeplayer165/AuthenticationCheck/README.md

 - You can change these password constraints to your needs

 #### This example project also shows how to:
+- Exploring Swift
-- Utilize throwing Errors in a function.
+    - Utilize throwing Errors in a function
+    - Use of completionHandlers to denote that an operation has passed
+- Create an extensive and useful README.md file
+- License file - MIT License
+- Creating Open Source tools

+#### Future Features:
+- Upon entering the completionHandler, the developer can setup warnings that the evaluater has found

 ## Installation